AMELIA GUILD ART

 2017 - 'Bulls Gold' exhibition - The Artist's Room, Dunedin

-2017 - Craigs Aspiring Art Prize - Winner
+2017 - Craigs Aspiring Art Awards - Winner

 2016 - King's College Art Fair - Invited artist